The Story of the Farmer's Three Daughters: Summary

 A rich farmer lives with his three adult daughters.
 One day, they see the king riding along the path with the cobbler and the royal scribe.
 The three sisters announce their wishes: the elder sister wants to marry the king's cobbler, the middle one the king's scribe and the youngest the king himself.
 The king overhears their conversation and summons them next to his companions.
 The sisters repeat their wishes and the king consents in fulfilling their wishes.

 The youngest sister marries the king, to the jealousy of her elder sisters.
-When the new queen is ready to give birth to her first child (a son), the sisters offer to look after her, but they take the child as soon as they are born and abandon him on a dyke out of the city, while they place a puppy in his place.
+When the new queen is ready to give birth to her first child (a son), the sisters offer to look after her, but they take the child as soon as he is born and abandon him on a dyke outside the city, while they place a puppy in his place.
 The child is found and taken by a poor man to be raised.
 The same happens to the queen's second child (a son) and third child (a daughter).
 After the third birth, the king, seeing that the queen gave birth to animals, orders her to be locked in a house with a lion inside to be devoured.
 However, the lion does not devour the queen, and she lives out her days locked in that house.

 Meanwhile, the man who found the children named the two elder boys Vilhjámur and Sigurdur, while the sister remains nameless.
 Years later, after their adoptive father dies, an old man comes to their house and tells them that on a distant rock a bird is perched that knows the language of men, but to seek it is dangerous, for many have searched for it, and none returned.
 Despite the perceived danger, the three siblings decide to seek the bird to learn of their true parentage.
 The old man warns them that, should they seek it, they have to climb the rock and not look behind, otherwise they will turn to stone.
 Should anyone be courageous enough to catch the bird, below his perch there is a basin of water to revive the petrified people.